 Life insurance on the life of a baby also protects the parents.
 If something happens to a young child, a significant financial investment has typically already been made by parents.
 If a child dies, it can provide the parents the financial stability to raise other children.

 Another benefit to the child is the cash savings value of the policy.
 The policy will have a growing surrender value, and loans may be taken against this value during a child’s lifetime.
-Sometimes this value will be used to fund an education, or it may be used to put a down payment on a house.
+Sometimes this value will be used to fund education, or it may be used to put a down payment on a house.
 It can also pay for a wedding, or provide an emergency source of funds to smooth out rocky financial times during the child’s life.

 If no additional life insurance is purchased, a baby’s life insurance policy will typically pay enough in dividends to cover the entire cost of the insurance by the time the child reaches adulthood.
 Potentially the policy will always be a benefit, without ever being a payment burden for the child.

-For a more in-depth look at reasons why people purchase life insurance on the life of a baby, please see our children’s life insurance article.
+For a more in-depth look at the reasons why people purchase life insurance on the life of a baby, please see our children’s life insurance article.

 Reasons Not To Purchase Baby Life Insurance

 Baby life insurance is an added expense for a family.
-The reality is that many policies can be purchased for less than $9 per month, so any expenses are extremely small.
+The reality is that many policies can be purchased for less than $9 per month, so any expenses are minimal.
 For families without a few extra dollars to spend a month, life insurance may not be an additional bill they are able to pay.
 Most families can easily afford a life insurance policy on the life of a baby or child.